FarronF/limerick-council-meetings/meetings/2020/12/10-Monthly Meeting of the Municipal District of Cappamore-Kilmallock/Minutes -  Monthly Meeting of the Municipal District of Cappamore-Kilmallock - 19th November 2020.md

 submitted to the local Municipal District for noting and if approved, will precede to the bi-

-monthly Council meeting for approval.---
+monthly Council meeting for approval.
+---
 6

 10.